How to start a paper flower business - FancyBloom's story

 First, I was selling my flowers mainly through Instagram and Etsy.
 But over time, I started to notice that most of my Instagram audience was not my potential clients, but they were the same paper flower artists like me, who keep asking me to teach them to make my flowers.

-On the other side, my clients more and more often were asking me to decorate large events and there was a high demand for rentals as well.
+On the other side, my clients from Etsy more and more often were asking me to decorate large events and there was a high demand for rentals as well.

 It may not be easy at first, but if you sincerely love what you do, all your efforts will pay off in full and your beautiful business can be the most rewarding adventures in your life.
 Just try it!